Credit Suisse in search of new map after losing way with Archegos

 If he sticks with the model, he will need to map a path to profitability, while keeping a much tighter rein on risk.

-"They've lost earnings and they won't get it back until they find another way," Jason Teh, chief investment officer at Vertum Asset Management in Sydney, said.
+“They’ve lost earnings and they won’t get it back until they find another way,” Jason Teh, chief investment officer at Vertum Asset Management in Sydney, said.—Reuters